 --The UP subfield is 3 bits and indicates the actual value of the UP to be used for the transport of MSDUs or A‑MSDUs belonging to this TS when relative prioritization is required.
 When the TCLAS element is present in the request, the UP subfield in TS Info field of the TSPEC element is reserved.

---The TS Info Ack Policy subfield is 2 bits in length and indicates whether MAC acknowledgments are required for MPDUs or A‑MSDUs belonging to this TSID and the form of those acknowledgments.
+--For non-HE STAs, the TS Info Ack Policy subfield is 2 bits in length and indicates whether MAC acknowledgments are required for MPDUs or A‑MSDUs belonging to this TSID and the form of those acknowledgments.
 The encoding of the TS Info Ack Policy subfield is shown in Table 9-154 (TS Info Ack Policy subfield encoding).
+For HE STAs, the TS Info ACK Policy subfield is reserved.